 Once doors open (which the last few years, has been anywhere from 5:30AM-6:30AM), you’ll head up the escalator along with everyone else in that line.

 And from here is where the line starts to splinter off.
-Most attendees will be veering off in two directions — either Ballroom 20 or Sails (for either the exhibit floor or autograph signings and exclusives tickets).
+Most attendees will be veering off in two directions — either Ballroom 20 or Sails (for limited autograph signings or for tickets to the Horton Grand Pavilion – which we’ll get to in a minute).
 Any other panel rooms will have their own lines, and you should just proceed directly to your panel room to join that individual line.

 But let’s focus on Ballroom 20 first.
 Because this line is so long, and there’s a limited amount of space to work with, the line filters outside, through a twisty-turny turnstile.
 If you’re one of the first people in this line and are lucky, they won’t make you enter the twisty-turny part immediately — after about 100 immediate turns, you’re pretty over it.
 Eventually, this line loops back around inside, goes down past the windows, and finally, stops directly in front of Ballroom 20.
 Here’s a look at the very front of the line, and you can see the outside, tented turnstiles in the window behind: